lona-web-org/lona/doc/content/end-user-documentation/views.rst

 The first member of the chain is ``LonaView.handle_input_event_root()``.
 If the event got returned Lona passes the event into all ``AbstractNode.handle_input_event()`` by bubbling the event the HTML tree up.
-If the event got returned by the last widget in the chain, Lona checks if ``LonaView.handle_request()`` awaits an input event using ``await_[input_event|click|change]()``.
+If the event got returned by the last node in the chain, Lona checks if ``LonaView.handle_request()`` awaits an input event using ``await_[input_event|click|change]()``.
 If not ``LonaView.handle_input_event()`` gets called as last member of the chain.